uebliche/HUB/README.md

 <!-- modrinth_exclude.start -->

-# Hub Plugin for Velocity Proxy
+# HUB: Multi-loader Lobby Router

 <!-- modrinth_exclude.end -->

-This project is a **Hub Plugin** for the **Velocity Proxy Server**.
-It automatically keeps players on the best lobby server that matches their permissions and your routing rules.
+This project is a **Hub Plugin** for your network.
+It runs on Velocity (primary) and ships sibling loaders for Paper, Fabric, NeoForge, and Minestom so you can keep players on the best lobby server that matches their permissions and your routing rules.
 The plugin leans on MiniMessage for fully styled output and ships with a rich debugging toolkit so you can see exactly what it is doing.

 ## Features at a Glance
+- Multi-loader: Velocity (primary), Paper, Fabric, NeoForge, Minestom.
+- Priority and permission aware routing with parent lobby groups for hierarchical fallbacks.
+- Smart ping cache with fast refresh on empty cache/redirects.
+- Configurable commands and MiniMessage placeholders.
+- Debug toolkit (`/hub debug`) and Modrinth update checks.

 ## Tested Versions